-QUIZZES There will be quizzes given every week.
-These quizzes will almost always be take-home, weekend quizzes given out on class on Friday to be handed in in class on Monday.
-They will consist of problems similar to the homework problems or concept questions in the textbook which you work on by yourself and will be a way in which you can assure yourself you are keeping up with the course.

-HOMEWORK Homework should be done in pencil.
+- QUIZZES There will be quizzes given every week.
+These quizzes will almost always be takehome, weekend quizzes given out on class on Friday to be handed in in class on Monday.
+They will consist of problems similar to the homework problems or concept questions in the textbook which you work on by yourself and will be a way in which you can assure yourself you are keeping up with the course. - HOMEWORK Homework should be done in pencil.
 Homework will be collected in PROBLEM SETS that will be due every week or so.
 You are strongly encouraged to work on the homework together.
 However, whatever you hand in must represent your own understanding of the material.
 Copying homework is cheating and will be dealt with accordingly.
 Homework is assigned for each class period, usually on the associated class worksheet.

 TERM PROJECT I will provide more information about the term project later in the semester.
-It will probably consist of a 5-paged written presentation which describes some topic involving complex variables which is of interest to the student.
+It will probably consist of a short (maximum 5-pages) written presentation which includes a mathematically clear an detailed description of some topic or problem in complex variables which is of interest to the student.